Seven Steps on Converting Your Australian Visitor Visa to a Partner Visa

 - Police certificate: check it with your country’s police department

-- Documents translation: check it with your translator
+- Document translation: check it with your translator

-Additional charge is applicable only if you have any dependents joining your Partner Visa application.
+An additional charge applies only if you have dependents joining your Partner Visa application.

-Our visa specialists at ONE derland Consulting will assist and give you complete suggestions whenever you need or decide to convert your tourist visa to a partner visa.
+Our visa specialists at ONE derland Consulting will assist you and provide comprehensive guidance whenever you need or decide to convert your tourist visa to a partner visa.
 We have a 98% success rate and are one of Australia’s most highly recommended migration agents.
 Read our 4.9* score customer reviews.

 We are complex visa specialists.
 As registered Australian migration agents with the Migration Agents Registration Authority (MARA), we are regulated in our professional practice and bound by the profession’s Code of Conduct issued by the Migration Agents Registration Authority.

-Take the first step and get in touch with us.
-Our team members are professional, honest and speak various languages such as Mandarin/Chinese, Bahasa Indonesia, Arabic, Japanese, and Thai.
-Contact us through email at [email protected] or via phone on 1300 827 159.
-Alternatively, you may book your consultation online, and it is backed by our 100% Money Back Guarantee Program.
+Take the first step and contact us.
+Our team members are honest, accountable and professional.
+Contact us by email at visa@onederland.com.au, by phone at 1300 827 159, or via WhatsApp at +61494367258.
+Alternatively, you can book your consultation online, and it is backed by our 100% Money-Back Guarantee Program.